YaseerSabir005/BookStore-MERN-stack/README.md

   1) Clone the repository.
   2) Navigate to the project directory.
   3) Install dependencies using npm install.
+  4) Run npm create vite@latest to install vite
-  4) Start the backend by using npm run dev in the backend folder
+  5) Start the backend by using npm run dev in the backend folder
-  5) Start the frontend by using npm run dev in the frontend folder
+  6) Start the frontend by using npm run dev in the frontend folder
-  6) Open the browser and visit http://localhost:5173 to access the application.
+  7) Open the browser and visit http://localhost:5173 to access the application.

 Feel free to explore the codebase and contribute to the project!